mdornseif/datastore-api/README.md

 Also the typings are strange and overly broad.

-Dstore tries to abstract away most surprises the datastore provides to you but als tries to stay as API compatible as possible to [@google-cloud/datastore](https://github.com/googleapis/nodejs-datastore).
+This package tries to abstract away most surprises the datastore provides to you but als tries to stay as API compatible as possible to [@google-cloud/datastore](https://github.com/googleapis/nodejs-datastore).

 Main differences: